 WE ARE MAKING INDUSTRY 4.0 LEGALLY COMPLIANT

-Machines are already able to communicate with other machines and make decisions for themselves, nowadays.
+Nowadays, machines are already able to communicate with other machines and make decisions for themselves.
 However, this new dimension of autonomy raises some highly complex legal questions.
-That is why, in our “Industry 4.0 LEGAL TESTBED”, or LEGAL TESTBED for short, we are currently developing a digital testbed to investigate automated business processes.
+That is why, in our “Industry 4.0 Legal Testbed”, or LEGAL TESTBED for short, we are currently developing a digital testbed to investigate automated business processes.
 The LEGAL TESTBED aims to provide policymakers and companies with recommendations for action concerning new legal standards.

 Our key challenges include